-The Title IX Coordinator for The College of Idaho is Jodi Nafzger, titleix@collegeofidah.edu (208)459-5139.
+The Title IX Coordinator for The College of Idaho is Jodi Nafzger, title:x@collegeofidah.edu (208)459-5139.
 Any inquiries regarding Title IX compliance should be directed to the Title IX Coordinator and/or the Office for Civil Rights.